ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 for each run.
 Consequently, every tool’s argument list and executable field possess two means for substitution at runtime.

-Ceedling provides two kinds of inline Ruby execution and a notation for populating tool elements with dynamically gathered values within the build environment.
+Ceedling provides inline Ruby string expansion and a notation for populating tool elements with dynamically gathered values within the build environment.

-##### Tool element runtime substitution: Inline Ruby execution
+##### Tool element runtime substitution: Inline Ruby string expansion

-Specifically for tool configuration elements, Ceedling provides two types of inline Ruby execution.

-1. `"#{...}"`: This notation is that of the beloved [inline Ruby string expansion][inline-ruby-string-expansion] available in a variety of configuration file sections.
-This string expansion occurs once at startup.
+`"#{...}"`: This notation is that of the beloved [inline Ruby string expansion][inline-ruby-string-expansion] available in a variety of configuration file sections.
+This string expansion occurs each time a tool configuration is executed during a build.

-1. `{...}`: This notation causes inline Ruby execution similarly to the preceding except that the substitution occurs each time the tool is executed.

-   Why might you need this?
-Say you have a collection of paths on disk and some of those paths include spaces.
-Further suppose that a single tool that must use those paths requires those spaces to be escaped, but all other uses of those paths requires the paths to remain unchanged.
-You could use this Ceedling feature to insert Ruby code that iterates those paths and escapes those spaces in the array as used by the tool of this example.

 ##### Tool element runtime substitution: Notational substitution